 When comparing raster and vector graphics, SVG files have an obvious advantage over raster files: they require less memory on any of your devices.

 Vector Graphics Formats

 For good reason, SVG is the most popular format of vector graphics.
 However, it is far from the only format.
 Following are some other popular and useful formats that work with vector graphics:

-- PDF—being a popular Adobe format, PDF has become the de facto standard for the distribution of documents and displaying various printing materials.
+- PDF—A popular Adobe format, PDF has become the de facto standard for the distribution of documents and displaying various printing materials.

 - EPS—This is an example of a multi-compatible format; every program supports it, up to a particular version.

 Disadvantages of SVG for Web

-When using complex SVG files for your website pages, remember that the more complicated SVG is, the bigger the file gets, which means it takes significant processing time in the browser, especially for mobile platforms.
+When using complex SVG files for your website pages, remember that the more complicated SVG is, the bigger the file becomes, which means significantly more processing time in the browser, especially for mobile platforms.

 The browser cannot cache inline SVG

 <svg> elements as it would cache regular image assets, so pages that include the image will not load faster after the first page containing the image is loaded.
 This drawback is successfully eliminated when embedding an SVG via an

-Among the vector graphics formats, SVG is an easy and effective way to create vector graphics images using both the Mac and Windows.
+Among the many vector graphics formats, SVG is an easy and effective way to create vector graphics images using both the Mac and Windows.
 Its high productivity and compatibility make it a leading contemporary format.